nlsfi/nls-gnss-sofamesa/README.md

 # NOTICE!
-THIS REPOSITORY IS NO LONGER UPDATED AFTER JULY 11th 2019!
+THIS REPOSITORY MIGHT NOT BE UPDATED AFTER JULY 11th 2019!
 PLEASE FIND THE UPDATED VERSION FROM THE DEVELOPERS'S REPOSITORY: https://github.com/dmm809/nls-gnss-sofamesa

 # NLS GNSS SOFAMESA
 *Do you ever compare the performance of different GNSS receivers or Network-RTK methods (VRS, PRS, MAC, MAX, i-MAX, FKP etc.) before investing into one?
 How do you validate the performance of a GNSS receiver or a Network-RTK method in reality?
 You can use this software for those purposes.*

-### GNSS Position Solution Analysis Software of the National Land Survey of Finland
-* Author: Tuukka Mattila.
-Don't hesitate to contact via LinkedIn: [LinkedIn profile](https://www.linkedin.com/in/tuukkamattila/)
-* Thank you for the help: Topi Rikkinen, Marko Ollikainen, Antti Laaksonen, Hannu Koivula, Octavian Andrei, Mikael Kauhava, Timo Sallinen and Ari Huvinen.
+**Updates & changes 2019-9**
+*  If all data was filtered out, program resulted in error.
+Now if all values are filtered, vectors with 'None' are created
+*  Added different possibilities on filtering results: on true reference coordinates; on median of ALL measurements; on median of FIXED measurements.
+See NLS_GNSS_SOFAMESA.ipynb
+*  Gaussian distribution -plots disabled
+*  Minor changes on statistics table fields

 **Capabilities**